 In addition, using expired OTC medication can have a positive environmental effect.
 Evidence of pharmaceutical contamination was found in water and sediment samples from Lake Michigan at concentrations of medium or high ecological risk, per a November 2013 study in Chemosphere.

 "If longer shelf lives could reduce medication disposal, perhaps such a measure could also abate harmful environmental consequences," according to a November 2015 Mayo Clinic commentary.

-So, How Bad Is It Really to Take Expired Over-the-Counter Medicine?
+So, How Bad Is It Really to Take Expired OTC Medicine?